Craig Parkinson: Podcasting

 Parkinson hosted the Two Shot Podcast, episodes of which typically featured interviews with actors.
 The Guardian favourably reviewed the podcast, describing it as the "antithesis of a luvvie-darling discussion" and Parkinson himself as a "natural interviewer".
 It won best culture podcast at the 2018 British Podcast Awards.
 The podcast is sometimes recorded at live events, such as Paddy Considine's episode at North by Northwich compered by The Charlatans.

 In 2021, Parkinson hosted the "Obsessed with...
 Line of Duty" podcast for series 6 of Line of Duty on BBC Sounds.

 Personal life

-Parkinson is 6 ft 5 in tall.
-In his youth, he lived in Camden and Crouch End before moving to Gloucestershire with his wife.
+In his youth, Parkinson lived in Camden and Crouch End before moving to Gloucestershire with his wife.
 He was married to actress Susan Lynch and they have a son.
 They separated in 2019.